EDUCBA Logo

 Also, the SET TIMESTAMP query in MYSQL does not affect the output value of the SYSDATE() function but may affect the output of the NOW() function.

-This difference may cause some problems while performing the queries but we have a better option to avoid this.
+This difference may cause some problems while performing the queries, but we have a better option to avoid this.
 We can make SYSDATE() as an alias for MySQL NOW() function so that it shows similar behavior as NOW().

-Examples to implement SYSDATE() function in MySQL
+Examples of implementing the SYSDATE() function in MySQL

 Example #1 – Simple Example using SYSDATE()

-We use SYSDATE() function in combination to SELECT SQL statement to run the command in MySQL as follows:
+We use SYSDATE() function in combination with to SELECT SQL statement to run the command in MySQL as follows:

 Code: